CAPABILITY · OPS & BACK-OFFICE

 One record update propagates across every connected system automatically.

 Most small and mid-size businesses don't have a software problem.
-They have six to ten software problems that don't talk to each other.
+They have six to ten pieces of software that won't talk to each other.
 The CRM holds the client record.
 Accounting holds the invoice.
 The project tool holds the deliverables.
-The scheduling platform holds the appointments.
-And someone — usually an owner or an admin who has better things to do — is manually moving data between them every day.
+The scheduler holds the appointments.
+And someone, usually an owner or an admin who has better things to do, moves data between all of it by hand every single day.
 New client in HubSpot?
 Type it into QuickBooks too.
 Deal closes?
-Update the project board, create the invoice, send the welcome sequence.
-Someone changes an address?
-Change it in three places and hope you got all three.
+Update the project board, cut the invoice, kick off the welcome sequence.
+Address change?
+Fix it in three places and pray you caught all three.

-The result is predictable: records drift.
-The invoice goes to the old address.
-The project board shows a client name that changed after a merger.
-The CRM says the deal is open; the accounting system says it was paid six weeks ago.
-Nobody's lying — they just touched different systems at different times and the reconciliation never happened.
+The result is predictable.
+Records drift.
+The invoice ships to the old address.
+The project board still shows a client name that changed after a merger.
+The CRM says the deal is open while accounting shows it paid six weeks ago.
+Nobody lied.
+Two people touched two systems at two different times and the reconciliation never happened.

-Generic automation tools like Zapier can cover simple triggers, but they break on anything with conditional logic.
-If the deal stage changes but the contact type is "vendor" not "client," the zap fires anyway.
-If the API returns a 429 and the zap fails silently, no one finds out until a client calls about a missing invoice.
-Edge cases aren't edge cases when they happen weekly.
+Zapier and tools like it cover simple triggers, then fall over on anything with conditional logic.
+Deal stage changes but the contact type is "vendor" instead of "client"?
+The zap fires anyway.
+API returns a 429 and the zap dies quietly?
+You learn about it when a client calls about a missing invoice.
+Weekly edge cases stop being edge cases.

-The build is a bespoke sync layer purpose-built for how your business actually works.
-We map the canonical source of truth for each record type — client data lives in the CRM, financials own QuickBooks, project ownership lives in the PM tool — then build directional sync rules with conflict resolution logic for every field that crosses a boundary.
-When a record updates in the source system, the sync layer picks up the delta, validates it, writes it to downstream systems, and logs the result.
-If a write fails, it retries with exponential backoff and then pages the owner through the channel they actually check, not an email inbox they'll see three days later.
-The owner gets a sync-health dashboard: green means all systems match, amber means a retry is in flight, red means a human needs to look at one specific record right now.
-No more discovering a problem because a client complained about it first.
+The build is a sync layer made for how your business actually runs.
+We pin the canonical source of truth for each record type, so client data lives in the CRM, financials own QuickBooks, project ownership sits in the PM tool.
+Then we write directional sync rules with conflict resolution for every field that crosses a boundary.
+When a record updates in the source system, the sync layer grabs the delta, validates it, writes it downstream, and logs the outcome.
+A failed write retries with exponential backoff, and if it still won't land, it pages the owner through the channel they actually check, not an inbox they'll open three days from now.
+The owner watches a sync-health dashboard: green means everything matches, amber means a retry is in flight, red means one specific record needs a human right now.
+You stop finding out about problems because a client found them first.

-Golden Horizons builds this as a custom integration, not a template.
-Every field mapping is reviewed, every edge case is documented, and the retry and alert logic is yours to own after the build ships.
+Golden Horizons builds this as a custom integration, never a template.
+Every field mapping gets reviewed, every edge case gets documented, and the retry and alert logic is yours to own once the build ships.

 Use cases

-- A law firm runs Clio for matter management, QuickBooks for billing, and a separate document management system.
-When a matter opens in Clio, the sync layer creates the corresponding client and project record in QuickBooks and provisions the matter folder in the DMS automatically — no paralegal.
+- A law firm runs Clio for matters, QuickBooks for billing, and a separate document system.
+When a matter opens in Clio, the sync layer creates the client and project record in QuickBooks and provisions the matter folder automatically, with no paralegal touching it.

-- A marketing agency closes deals in HubSpot, manages delivery in Asana, and invoices through QuickBooks Online.
-A won deal in HubSpot triggers project creation in Asana with the correct template, creates a draft invoice in QuickBooks, and marks the CRM deal with a project link — all within sixty.
+- A marketing agency closes deals in HubSpot, delivers in Asana, and invoices in QuickBooks Online.
+A won deal spins up the Asana project from the right template, drafts the QuickBooks invoice, and stamps the CRM deal with a project link, all within about a minute.

 - A residential contractor manages jobs in Buildertrend, invoices in QuickBooks, and tracks leads in a CRM.
-Job status changes in Buildertrend automatically update the CRM stage and trigger the corresponding invoice milestone in QuickBooks, keeping the owner's financial view current without daily.
+A job status change in Buildertrend moves the CRM stage and fires the matching invoice milestone, keeping the owner's financial view current without daily reentry.

-- A physical therapy practice uses a practice management system for scheduling and notes, a separate billing platform for claims, and an EHR for clinical records.
-Completed appointments flow from the scheduler to the billing platform with the correct CPT codes pre-populated, reducing claim prep time.
+- A physical therapy practice runs scheduling in a PM system, claims in a separate billing platform, and clinical notes in an EHR.
+Completed appointments flow to billing with the right CPT codes pre-populated, cutting claim prep time per visit.

-- An insurance brokerage tracks prospects in a CRM, policies in a carrier management system, and renewals in a shared calendar.
-Thirty days before a policy expiration date in the carrier system, the sync layer creates a renewal task in the CRM, logs the policy details, and adds the renewal date to.
+- An insurance brokerage tracks prospects in a CRM, policies in a carrier system, and renewals on a shared calendar.
+Thirty days out from a policy expiration, the sync layer opens a renewal task in the CRM, logs the policy details, and drops the renewal date on the team calendar.

 What’s included